Uniswap/docs/docs/V3/concepts/oracle.md

 * At a time in the past, providing it is located between two previously written observations.
 This primarily concerns observations returned from a time inside a single block.

-A counterfactual observation is constructed by taking the first observation prior to the given timestamp, and adding the seconds elapsed since that observation, multiplied by the value of tick/liquidity at the end of the block following the initally queried observation.
+A counterfactual observation is constructed by taking the first observation prior to the given timestamp, and adding the seconds elapsed since that observation, multiplied by the value of tick/liquidity at the end of the block following the initially queried observation.

 A counterfactual observation is as effective as a written observation, and should make no difference in terms of safety or to the user of an integrating entity.